dgaydukov/cert-aws/sa/files/sa.md

     * use single VPG and multiple customer gateway for each site and assign unique BGP ASN (Autonomous System Number) for each
     * each site should have non-overlapping IP range (VPG acts as hub and re-advertise these ranges to other sites, so they communicate with each other)
+    * create site-to-site vpn for each site but with same virtual gateway (many CGW to single VPG)
+    * to establish redundant connections - create 2 CGW for each site (so if you want to connect 3 sites to vpc - create 6 CGW), but all of them can use single VPG (you don't need create separate VPG for each site, cause VPG already provide redundancy)
-    * create site-to-site vpn for each site but with same virtual gateway (many CGW to single VPG) Note that IPSec operates on network layer of osi, so it provide protection/encryption for data in transit, yet source/destination may not be aware of IPSec, so it doesn't provide end-to-end protection.
+Note that IPSec operates on network layer of osi, so it provide protection/encryption for data in transit, yet source/destination may not be aware of IPSec, so it doesn't provide end-to-end protection.
 VPG (virtual private gateway) terminate IPSec connection and from there on traffic goes unencrypted.
 CGW (Customer Gateway) - to configure vpn, you have to create customer gateway in your on-premise, and then you have to notify aws about this.
 So from aws side it's just a way to notify aws about your customer gateway device.